d12frosted/elpa-mirror/gnu/triples-readme.txt

                                ━━━━━━━━━
                                 TRIPLES
                                ━━━━━━━━━

-The `triples' module is a standard database module designed for use in other emacs modules.
-It works with either the builtin sqlite in Emacs 29 or the [emacsql] module, and provides a simple way of storing entities and their associated schema.
-The triples module is well suited to graph-like applications, where links between entities are important.
-The module has wrappers for most common operations, but it is anticipated that occasionally client modules would need to make their own sqlite calls.
-Many different database instances can be handled by the `triples' module.
+The `triples' package is a standard database package designed for use in other emacs modules.
+It works with either the builtin sqlite in Emacs 29 or the [emacsql] package, and provides a simple way of storing entities and their associated schema.
+The triples package is well suited to graph-like applications, where links between entities are important.
+The package has wrappers for most common operations, but it is anticipated that occasionally client modules would need to make their own sqlite calls.
+Many different database instances can be handled by the `triples' package.
 It is expected that clients supply the database connection.
 However, a standard triples database can be used, which is defined in `triples-default-database-filename', and used when no filename is used to connect to by clients of the triples library.

+This package is useful for simple applications that don't want to write their own SQL calls, as well as more complicated applications that want to store many different kinds of objects without having to set up and manage a variety of tables, especially when there is a graph-like relationship between the entities.
+It also is suited for applications where different packages want to store different data about the same set of entities, or store the same data about very different sets of entities.
+For example, having everything that has a creation time be treated uniformly, regardless of the type of entity, is something that would be require more advanced solutions in normal SQL but is standard and easy in a Triple database.
+These benefits are due to the fact that the storage is extremely regular and flexible, with a schema defining multiple types that are independent of each other, and with all the schema being software-managed, but installed in the database itself.
+The disadvantage is that it can be significantly more inefficient.
+However, for the kind of applications that emacs typically uses, the inefficiencies typically are not significant.

 [emacsql] <https://github.com/magit/emacsql>